Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Experiments

 \subsection{RQ7: Operational Robustness Analysis regarding Efficiency and Reliability}

 This section evaluates the computational overhead and decision reliability of the proposed framework.
 Table \ref{tab:efficiency} details the computational efficiency metrics across different network scales, including average token consumption and a contrast of our framework's decision time against the average time of all baseline algorithms.
-Table \ref{tab:reliability} compares the hallucination rates of the complete framework against ablation configurations (removing ReAct planning, Short-Term Memory, and Long-Term Memory, respectively).
-All data are based on 1000 decision steps.
+Table \ref{tab:reliability} compares the hallucination rates of the complete framework against ablation configurations.

+In this experiment, the LLM’s ``hallucination’’ is defined based on the potential risks it introduces during the decision-making process, including two categories: The first category is factual hallucination, where the content generated by the LLM contradicts the specific cloud network context provided by the perception module.
+The second category is formatting hallucination, where the LLM’s output fails to strictly adhere to formatting requirements or tool-calling interface specifications.
+This includes errors in parameter types, out-of-range values, or structures incompatible with executable command requirements.
+Our formatting requirements for output align with standards of the OpenAI API formatting guidelines\cite{openai_introducing_2024}.
+The hallucination rate, which quantifies decision-making reliability, is calculated by counting the occurrences of the aforementioned issues over a defined number of decision steps.